fluencelabs/tendermint-demo/README.md

 Processing effectful requests such as `put` requires multiple nodes to reach consensus, however the client still sends a transaction to a single node.
 Tendermint is responsible in spreading this transaction to other nodes and reaching consensus.

-**Note: potential issues**
-It's possible that a malicious node might silently drop incoming transactions so they will never get propagated over the cluster.
-The client could monitor the blockchain to see if transaction got finally included in an accepted block, and if it didn't – resend it to other nodes.

-It is also possible that a malicious node might use a stale state and stale blockchain to serve queries.
-In this case the client has no way of knowing that the cluster state has advanced.
-Two approaches can be used, however – the first is to send a `no-op` transaction and wait for it to appear in the selected node blockchain.
-Because including a transaction into the blockchain means including and processing all transactions before it, the client will have a guarantee that the state has advanced.
-Another approach is to query multiple nodes at once about their last block height and compare it to the last block height of the selected node.

 ### Few notes on transactions processing
 A transaction is processed primarily by two Tendermint modules: mempool and consensus.